H2O-2/Algorithms-Practice/README.md

 # Algorithms-Practice
-A collection of algorithms &amp; programs implemented in the Algorithms course by Princeton University
+A collection of algorithms &amp; programs implemented in the Algorithms course by Princeton University using JAVA